This website uses cookies

 📉 Literally Going Untouched

-Most B2B companies waste 70–80% of the leads they've already paid to acquire.
+Most B2B companies waste 70%–80% of the leads they've already paid to acquire.
 Not because the leads were bad.
 Not because sales didn't try.
 But because the moment someone clicked "Closed-Lost," those contacts stopped getting worked on - permanently.

-“CLOSED-LOST” IS A BINARY LABEL ON A NON-BINARY DECISION ⚡
+“CLOSED-LOST” DEAL IS NOT A BINARY DECISION

 THE PROBLEM